DeepInEvil/webCamEmocognizer/README.md

 # Training and running the tool

-To train using the data, use the file trainCNN.py </br>
+To train using the data, use the script trainCNN.py </br>
 Firstly, create the image data scaled, run the script </br>
 python ./genScaledDat.py </br>
 check if the file Scaled.bin.npy is generated in the data folder. </br>
+Then run the following: </br>
 python ./trainCNN.py

 to run the detection using the training models run:</br>